nickyiliwang0000/h/css/responsive-design.md

 The code between the curly brackets will only be run when the width of your browser is equal to or greater than 768px **and** less than or equal to 940px.

 These bounded media queries can be helpful when you are targeting a specific size of screen.
-If, however, you want your CSS to apply to every screen size below the one targeted, leave out the `min-width` like we did in our first example.

 #### Mobile First Design